Guide to Bourbon in Bardstown, Kentucky

-Bourbon & Distilleries in Bardstown
+Bourbon in and Around Bardstown

-Fun Facts about Bardstown
+Fun facts about bardstown

 - Bardstown was named “The Most Beautiful Small Town in America” in 2012 by USA Today and Rand McNally.